shawnbarton/obscurity-network-mirror-config/README.md

 # Basic Mirror Configuration

-This document serves as a guide to configure a basic nginx HTTP(S) file mirror, for example, as used at https://obscurity.network/.
+This document serves as a guide to configure a basic nginx HTTPS file mirror, for example, as used at https://obscurity.network/.

 Wildcard HTTPS certificates, basics such as securing the server, and networking are out of scope.